-The Logic Home: How a More Attainable GO Logic Home Came to Life
+The LOGIC Home: How a More Attainable GO Logic Home Came to Life

-Could we design a home that feels like a GO Logic home, performs like a GO Logic home, but is meaningfully more attainable?
+Could we design a home that feels like a GO Logic home, performs like a GO Logic home, but is more attainable?

 A Grassroots Idea Finds a Structure